rostuhan/PyPMV/README.md

-# PyPMV
+# PyPMV-RosaFix
 PyPMV is a Python script for generating YTPMV audio and visuals, all in one!
+This fork aims to fix the librosa bug found in recent version of PyPMV, which makes the program unusable.
+This is due to librosa having a different way of doing the time_stretch() function in newer versions, meaning running the old time_stretch() logic would break the script.
 # Requirements
 - Python
 # Usage